ChrisTimperley/Wallace.jl/documentation/tutorials/max_ones.md

 This objective function will be implemented as a Julia function, accepting a single candidate individual, `i`, and producing a `Fitness` object containing its calculated objective value.
-In order to provide a Julia function to the Wallace specification language, we simply need to prepend `->` onto the start of our objective definition, immediately after the opening colons; this instructs Wallace to treat all the code within the block below as a single function definition, and not as a specification.
+In order to provide a Julia function to the Wallace specification language, we simply need to prepend `|` onto the start of our objective definition, immediately after the opening colons; this instructs Wallace to treat all the code within the block below as a single block of text, and not as a specification.

 To calculate the fitness of a candidate individual for our given problem, we need to count the number of binary 1s within the `bits` stage of the given